 - Control the costs of managing the IT environment

-- Provide ITAM data to support SAM decision making
+- Provide ITAM data to support SAM (Software Asset Management) decision making

 The IT Asset Life Cycle

 IT Asset Management is the systematic process of developing, operating, maintaining, upgrading, and disposing of assets cost-effectively.
 These assets have a finite shelf life.
-To maximize the value of these assets, IT Asset Management processes use the concept of life cycles to plan activities and support decision making.
+To maximize the value of these assets, ITAM processes use the concept of life cycles to plan activities and support decision making.
 While different versions exist, most life cycle models follow the same stages: